oblinger/HookAnchorApp/T/Career/RES/War/RES Star.md

 ## ANALYTICS FIRE
 Founded and grew 50+ person clean energy company.
+Our 140+ projects included:
 ==> Developed, shipped, and managed firmware through cloud infrastructure controlling over $3B in various clean energy assets.
 Projects include:

-**Instant Design** Built a computer-vision-based solar roof installation designer tool for a Fortune 1000 customer.
+- A computer-vision-based solar-roof-installation design tool for our fortune 1000 customer.
-==> Solution became “the largest single driver of new revenue growth” according to client.
+  ==> Became their “largest single driver of new revenue growth” as they transitioned to residential solar.

-**Residential Solar** -- Over 3 years, and 22 FTE we built majority tools managing entire residential solar life product lifecycle.
+- Over 3 years and 22 FTE we built majority of Sunpower's tools managing entire residential solar life product lifecycle.
-==> Transitioned Sunpower from XXXX in residential solar in 20xx up to YYYY in 20yy, ultimately enabling sunpower to completely divest commercial solar in 20ZZ.
+  ==> Transitioned from XXXX in residential solar in 20xx up to YYYY in 20yy, ultimately enabling a complete commercial divestiture and transition in 20ZZ.

 ### __
 #### Instant Design